Topological classes of higher-dimensional black holes in massive gravity: Topological properties of higher-dimensional black holes in massive gravity

 where $\mu,\nu,\rho = 0,1,2$, $a,b = 1,2$, $\partial_{\nu} = \frac{\partial}{x^{\nu}}$ and $x^{\nu} = (\tau, r_h, \Theta)$. $\tau$ is seen as a time parameter of the topological defect. $n^a$ is a unit vector defined by $\left( \frac{n^r}{||n||}, \frac{n^{\Theta}}{||n||}\right)$.
 It is easily to prove the current is conserved.
 Using the Jacobi tensor $\varepsilon^{ab}J^{\mu}(\frac{\phi}{x}) = \varepsilon^{\mu\nu\rho} \partial_{\nu}{\phi}^a\partial_{\rho}{\phi}^b$ and two-dimensional Laplacian Green function $\Delta_{\phi^a}ln||\phi||=2\pi \delta^2(\phi)$, the current is rewritten as

 which is nonzero only when $\phi^a(x^i) = 0$.
-Then a topological number in a parameter region $\sum$ is calculated as
+Then the number in a parameter region $\sum$ is calculated as

 where $j^{0} = \sum_{i=1}^{N}\beta_i\eta_i\delta^2(\vec{x}-\vec{z}_i)$ is the density of the current. $\beta_i$ is Hopf index which counts the number of the loops that $\phi^a$ makes in the vector $\phi$ space when $x^{\mu}$ goes around the zero point $z_i$.
-Clearly, this index is always positive. $\eta_i$=sign$J^0(\phi/x)_{z_i} = \pm 1$ is the Brouwer degree. $w_i$ is the winding number for the $i$-th zero point of the vector in the region and its values is independent on the shape of the region.
-In the researches, people found the this value is determined by the (un-)stable black holes.
-In the following, we will study the topological numbers for the higher-dimensional black holes in the massive gravity by using the different values of the black holes' parameters.
+Clearly, this index is always positive. $\eta_i$=sign$J^0(\phi/x)_{z_i} = \pm 1$ is the Brouwer degree. $w_i$ are the winding number for the $i$-th zero point of the vector in the region and their values are independent on the shape of the region.
+In recent researches, people found these values are determined by the (un-)stable black holes.